vocation and daily schedule

 Christian vocations in general

-All Christians are called to follow Christ as much as we can.
-We do this through fighting our old fallen-self and this old fallen-world, trying to become a better and more Christlike version of ourselves.
+As Christians we are all called to follow Christ as much as we can.
+We do this (using apostle Paul’s words in i.a. his letter to the Colossians) through fighting our old fallen-self and this old fallen-world we live in.
+Trying to become a better and more Christlike version of ourselves.
 How?
 Through prayer, self-observation, introspection, study, lots of practice, and with constant failures along the way.

-Against that background the best division I can make between the different paths (vocations) of a Christian in general (married or unmarried), a priest, a monk or nun, and a hermit, is this: a married or unmarried Christian in general is called to live a life fully immersed in worldly affairs, a priest is called to live his life in between his flock, monks and nuns are called to live in between their other brothers or sisters, and a hermit is called to live as much as possible outside society in a deliberate seclusion, silence, and solitude.
+Against that background the best division I can make between the different paths (vocations) of a married or unmarried Christian in general, a priest, a monk or nun, and a hermit, is this: a married or unmarried Christian in general is called to live a life fully immersed in worldly affairs, a priest is called to live his life in between his flock, monks and nuns are called to live in between their other brothers and sisters, and a hermit is called to live as much as possible outside society in a deliberate seclusion, silence, and solitude.
 As an old Desert Father (hermit Nistero the Great) phrased it: “Not all works people do are the same.
 Scripture tells us that Abraham was given to charity, and God was with him; Elijah sought silence and God was with him; David was humbled, and God was with him."

 None of these paths is easy.
 In fact: they all have their own battles, difficulties, and advantages.